Helena Rubinstein Incorporated: Spokespeople

 American actress Demi Moore is the brand's anti-aging ambassador.
-Other notable brand ambassadors and/or spokespeople are Michelle Yeoh, Gabrielle Caunesil Pozzoli, Faye Wong, and Adriana Lima.
+Other notable brand ambassadors and/or spokespeople are Michelle Yeoh, Gabrielle Caunesil Pozzoli, Faye Wong, Adriana Lima and Zhang Ruonan.

 Innovations in cosmetics

 Helena Rubinstein was the inventor of many innovations in the world of beauty and cosmetics, thanks, in part, to her relationships with numerous scientists, as well as, listening to her clients.
 As mentioned above, in 1902, she invented the concept of cabins (beauty institutes/beauty schools), beauty salons, and beauty boutiques all in one venue.

 In 1910, Rubinstein established the classification of skin types.
 She was the first to state the principle that not all skin types could be treated in the same way, a concept that may seem commonplace today, but was completely innovative at the time.
 She was the first to think that the first basic care was skin hydration, to imagine using milk as a light emulsion, and was also the first to market a Sunless tanning product.

 Rubinstein would go on to invent the mascara tube, which revolutionized eyelash makeup.
-In 1939, Rubinstein brought from Austrian singer, Helene Winterstein-Kambersky, the license for a waterproof mascara that she invented and in 1956, created the first refillable mascara in a tube ("Mascara Matic"), with a brush to easily spread it on the eyelashes.
+In 1939, Rubinstein brought from Austrian singer, Helene Winterstein-Kambersky, the license for a waterproof mascara that she invented and in 1958, created the first refillable mascara in a tube ("Mascara Matic"), with a brush to easily spread it on the eyelashes.
 This mascara, which was enriched with silk fibers (which makes the eyelash more flexible), was renamed "Long Lash" in 1964.
 She also created a marketing event, in 1939, where she presented her new "waterproof cake mascara" during an aquatic ballet, and in 1941 in New York, for the launch of her third perfume, "Heaven Sent", she organized a release of 5,000 balloons with messages and samples.

 Rubinstein was also the first to highlight the essential link between food, nutrition and beauty.
 As stated above, Rubinstein would talk about the benefits of Vitamin A in 1954.
 Around 1944, she created "Beauty classes" to teach skincare and makeup techniques, famously stating: "There are no ugly women, only lazy women."
 Among them were sophisticated facial and neck massages, some of which is still in use today.